Concentrations

 The concentration I want doesn’t exist

 Only the official concentrations linked above can appear on your transcript.
 However, you can obviously still take courses in, and specialize in, any area you are interested in!
 The department reviews the list of available concentrations periodically.
-If you have an idea for a new concentration, please reach out to undergraduate chair Joe Devietti!
+If you have an idea for a new concentration, please reach out to undergraduate chair Sebastian Angel!